mre/srcco.de/posts/why-kubernetes.rst

 There is no incentive for me personally to invest my time in something proprietary like AWS ECS which I don't use at home and which has limited market share.
 I think this network effect will prevail and we will see more and more high-level tools (apps, operators, ..) for Kubernetes.

 Why does it matter that the Kubernetes API is extensible?
-Having an extensible API matters a lot as you will sooner or later hit an use case not reflected 100% by your infrastucture API, and/or you need to integrate with your existing organization's landscape.
+Having an extensible API matters a lot as you will sooner or later hit an use case not reflected 100% by your infrastructure API, and/or you need to integrate with your existing organization's landscape.
 Kubernetes allows you to extend its API with custom resources (CRDs), e.g. Zalando uses this to `integrate its existing OAuth infrastructure for service-to-service authentication <https://kubernetes-on-aws.readthedocs.io/en/latest/user-guide/zalando-iam.html>`_.
 Custom resources also allow building higher-level abstractions on top of core concepts, e.g. the `Kubernetes StackSet Controller <https://github.com/zalando-incubator/stackset-controller>`_  adds a new (opinionated) StackSet resource to the API for managing application life cycle and traffic switching.
 More common use cases for custom resources are the plentiful `Kubernetes Operators`_.
 These operators define new CRDs for workloads like `PostgreSQL <https://github.com/zalando/postgres-operator>`_, `etcd <https://github.com/coreos/etcd-operator>`_, `Prometheus <https://github.com/coreos/prometheus-operator>`_, etc.